 About Us

-Sustainable Stirling is a group of environmentally interested City of Stirling residents who were inspired by the authoritative research of the Clean State WA team into jobs that will be generated in a net-zero-carbon economy.
+Sustainable Stirling Community Inc. (SSCI) is a group of environmentally interested City of Stirling residents who were inspired by the authoritative research of the Clean State WA team into jobs that will be generated in a net-zero-carbon economy.

-The Sustainable Stirling core team members have backgrounds and experience in IT, secondary and tertiary education and social projects.
+The SSCI executive members have backgrounds and experience in IT, secondary and tertiary education and social projects.
 They are:

 Rees Barrett is an education and training consultant with a decade’s experience volunteering with the UN Association, Achievers Club (refugee families) and Clean State.